Shopware HTTP Cache with Varnish XKey

 cookie.parse(req.http.cookie);

-# set cache-hash cookie value to header for hashing based on vary header
+# Set the cache-hash cookie value to the header for hashing based on the `vary` header

 if (!req.http.sw-cache-hash) {